wqking/markdownutil/doc/addtoc2md.md

 options

 * --min-headings=N : Set minimum heading count to N. If the valid heading count is smaller than N, no TOC is created.
 Default is 6.
-* --min-depth=N : Set minimum depth to N. A heading depth smaller than N is invalid and not included in TOC.
+* --min-level=N : Set minimum level to N. A heading level smaller than N is invalid and not included in TOC.
 Default is 2.
-* --max-depth=N : Set maximum depth to N. A heading depth larger than N is invalid and not included in TOC.
+* --max-level=N : Set maximum level to N. A heading level larger than N is invalid and not included in TOC.
 Default is 3.
 * --front=0 : 0 to put the TOC after the first valid heading.
 1 to put the TOC in front of the document.
 Default is 0.
 The is option is not used if there is `<!--toc-->` tag in the document.

 inputFile